ARL-UTEP-OC/packet-visualization-system/README.md

 - To install upcoming dependencies: *pip install -r dev_requirements.txt*
 ***
 ## Tests - Using PyTest
-When creating a new test file, follow this naming convention test_*your_test*
+When creating a new test file, follow this naming convention test_*your_test*.py.
+When creating a new test function, follow the same naming convention def test_*your_test_method*:

 **It is important to follow this step otherwise the test discovery will be broken**
 ***